jtsmn/pelican-bibtex/README.md

 =======

 - Aug 3, 2013 (Vlad Niculae): Initial release of the pelican plugin.
-- Jul 20, 2014 (Emmanuel Fleury): Added a few features.
+- Jul 21, 2014 (Emmanuel Fleury): Added a few features and releasing version 0.3.

 Requirements